burnedpopcorn/Sonic2-Community-Cut-WebPort/README.md

 Demo Site of This Project: https://sonicwebports.x10.mx/sonic2cc/index.html

 ### About Repository
-I did not compile this myself, instead I stole it from HeyJoeWay's website
+I did not compile this myself, instead I stole it from HeyJoeWay's website, but I did modify it a bit
 > (This was after the site shutdown, so I had to use the Wayback Machine to get it)

 Currently, this port has a similar situation to my Sonic 3 A.I.R. re-upload, so you will have to do the same work-around as that project